hashicorp/consul/website/source/api/acl/policies.html.md

 - `Datacenters` `(array<string>)` - Specifies the datacenters the policy is valid within.
    When no datacenters are provided the policy is valid in all datacenters including those which do not yet exist but may in the future.

+- `Namespace` `(string: "")` - **Enterprise Only** Specifies the namespace to create the policy.
+If not provided in the JSON body, the value of the `ns` URL query parameter or in the `X-Consul-Namespace` header will be used.
+  If not provided at all, the namespace will be inherited from the request's ACL token or will default to the `default` namespace.
+Added in Consul 1.7.0.

 ### Sample Payload